rust-lang/rfcs/text/3334-niche.md

 does not occur early enough for attributes such as niche declarations.

 If a type `T` contains multiple niche values (e.g. `#[niche(range = 8..16)]`),
-the compiler does not define the representation of types containing `T`, except that multiple instances of the same identical type (e.g. `Option<T>` and `Option<T>`) will use an identical representation (permitting a round-trip `transmute` of such a value via bytes).
+the compiler does not guarantee any particular usage of those niche values in the representation of types containing `T`, except that multiple instances of the same identical type (e.g. `Option<T>` and `Option<T>`) will use an identical representation (permitting a round-trip `transmute` of such a value via bytes).
 In particular, the compiler does not commit to making use of all the invalid values of the niche, even if it otherwise could have.

 If a type `T` contains niches and uses `repr(C)` or `repr(transparent)`, the compiler guarantees to use the same storage size for the type as it would